hxtree/galaxyops/services/design-system/README.md

 a Storybook service that is deployed to empower designers.
 It also builds and publishes a package of those designs for use in other applications.

+**Features**:

-**Features**: Builds dist library containing UI components.
-Aids in local development of UI components.
-Deploys a static design system website.
+- Aids in local development of UI components.
+- Deploys a static design system website.
+- Front-end library containing UI components.

 ## Components